tensorwerk/hangar-py/docs/Hangar-Tutorial-002.rst

 .. code:: python

    >>> repo.log()
-   * b21ebbeeece723bf7aa2157eb2e8742a043df7d0 (master) : first commit with a single sample added to a dummy dataset
+   * b21ebbeeece723bf7aa2157eb2e8742a043df7d0 (master) : first commit with a single sample added to a dummy cellstore

 So now our repository contains: - A commit: a fully independent description of